Temporary governance rights

 Governance rights

-• Right to use - Contributors can use their property as they see fit within the bounds of the law.
-This includes using assets to produce goods or services or simply for personal enjoyment.
+• Right to use - Contributors can collectively use their property as they see fit within the bounds of the law.
+This includes using assets to produce goods or services or for personal enjoyment.

-• Right to transfer - Contributors have the right to sell, lease, or give away their property.
+• Right to transfer - Contributors have the right to sell, lease or give away their property.
 This includes transferring property through sales, inheritance or gifts.
 Contributors might also be given the right to sell their governance rights to someone else.

 • Right to exclude - Contributors can prevent others from using or interfering with their property.
 This is fundamental to maintaining the exclusivity and control of owned assets.